Are you looking for ways to eat healthier organic food on a budget? Have you ever asked, “How can I save money on organic food?”

 - Kroger (2764 stores in the U.S. – several different brands)

-- Natural Grocers (154 stores in 19 states) they are a more expensive option
+- Natural Grocers (154 stores in 19 states) is are a more expensive option

 - Safeway (900 stores in the U.S. – several different brands)